icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 ```

 An attribute consists of a directive, optionally followed by attribute arguments.

-A directive is syntactically equivalent to a [scoped identifier][identifier], but instead of Slice scopes, its scopes determine when the attribute is meaningful.
+A directive is syntactically equivalent to a [scoped identifier][identifier], but instead of specifying namespaces, the presence of scopes limits when the attribute is applicable.
+When no scopes are specified, the attribute is always applied, but when scopes are present, it is applied conditionally.
-For example, a directive with no scope like `deprecated` will always apply, but a directive like `cs::type` will only apply when running `slicec-cs`.
+For example, `deprecated` is always applied, but `cs::type` will only be applied when compiling to C#.

 Attribute arguments consist of any number of arguments wrapped in a pair of parenthesis, separated by commas.
 Arguments may be either a [string literal][string] or an [unscoped identifier][identifier].